keghub/xml-import/documentation/2.0/education.md

 ## Education
 An `<education />` node contains all the information related to a course or a program.

-It supports the following attributes
+It is an instance of the [complex type Education](../../schemas/2.0/education.xsd#L13) and therefore supports the following attributes

 |Name|Type|Required|Description|
 |-|-|-|-|